Agnes-L/Mc-ADFAL/README.md

 --model_path: Path to the saved model.

-Application Domain Characterization — ADFAL
+Applicability Domain Characterization — ADFAL

 For calculating AD metrics of the ADFAL, please refer to the AD.py file in the repository: https://github.com/Agnes-L/ML-classifiers-with-ADSAL